-FIG. 20 is an illustration of a Web page 452 which might be displayed to the user once the user has clicked on the NIM-Link 450.
+FIG. 20 is an illustration of a Web page 452 which might be The NIM system, however, may also utilize a proprietary 55 displayed to the user once the user has clicked on the NIM-Link 450.
 The user is presented with an option of either collecting the NIM 456, or if the user does not have the home NIM application, the user may first download the home NIM by clicking on "Get the homeDotIm" 454.
 Once the user clicks on the download the NIM button 456, the Collection procedure (404 of FIG. 15) obtains that NIM's NIM definition module (418 of FIG. 16) from the NIM Template table (415 of FIG. 16).